 Advanced Placement (AP) - These courses are conducted at a standard which is comparable to college work, depending on the year of study.
 Courses are rigorous and materials taught are at an accelerated pace and greater depth.
 Students work independently on inquiry, problem solving, critical thinking, and reading and writing within each content area.
-Courses that specifically follow the AP curriculum courses are so designated in their titles and approved by the College Board.
 Courses that specifically follow the nationally recognized AP curriculum are so designated in their titles and approved by the College Board.
 Teacher recommendations and/or departmental approval may be required prior to enrollment.